numaproj/numaflow/docs/user-guide/sinks/user-defined-sinks.md

 - **Action:** Message is immediately sent to the configured on-success sink without retry.
 - **Requirements:**
     - An on-success sink must be configured in the pipeline spec.
-    - OnSuccess responses **must not** return further fallback, on-success or serve statuses.
+    - OnSuccess responses **must not** return further fallback, on-success, or serve statuses.
 - **Use Case:** Notify downstream through on-success sink of the successful processing of a message.
 - **Related:** See [OnSuccess Sink](./on-success.md) for detailed configuration.